-Narrated by Stuart Burgess, “Operation Dynamo” features animated maps and original war-time footage.
-Reenacted scenes dramatically bring to life the meaning and emotion of that time in history.
-William Potter highlights moments of Providence as he describes the events of this pivotal beginning to the Second World War.
-Stephen Keller brings an added insight, pointing out significant details behind the operation.
+Narrated by Stuart Burgess, this inspiring docu-drama features animated maps and original film footage of war-time events.
+All new reenacted scenes dramatically bring to life the meaning and emotion of that uncertain time in history.